How to play minor triads on guitar

 Although the concept is seemingly simple, working out the triads on the guitar will go a long way for various musical applications.

-This post will cover how to play minor triads on the guitar, the inversions starting on different strings, arpeggio shapes throughout the fretboard and pattern exercises to practice them.
+This lesson will cover how to play minor triads on the guitar, the inversions starting on different strings, arpeggio shapes throughout the fretboard and pattern exercises to practice them.

 What is a minor triad?